-Proposal
+Proposal Outline

 The applicant has undertaken an assessment of the impact of the proposal on water supplies and surface water runoff or drainage and the consequent impact on flood risk.
 As a result there are no existing hard surfaces that could impede rainwater from entering the soil or exacerbate surface water flooding.
-The Site is not located within an area prone to flooding from rivers.
+The Site is not located within an area prone to flooding from rivers (the nearest watercourse to the Site is Carr Bridge Brook which is located 250m north).